 Most of their efforts began small – a few started by collecting donations in their basements.
 Others have a personal connection to the people they help.

-They were all nominated by you – our audience – and selected by CNN to each receive a $10,000 cash prize.
-And now you can vote on who you think should be the CNN Hero of the Year and the winner receives an additional $100,000 for his or her cause.
+They were all nominated by you – our audience – and selected by CNN to each receive a $10,000 prize.
+And now you can vote on who you think should be named CNN Hero of the Year and receive an additional $100,000 for their cause.

 CNN Heroes has been spotlighting the impactful work of people across the world since 2007.
 Here’s a look at this year’s Top 10 CNN Heroes:

 Jenifer Colpas: Bringing clean water and power to rural villages in her country

 What inspired her: Growing up in Barranquilla, Colombia, Colpas was mostly shielded from the poverty outside her door.
 After college, she moved to India for a job in information technology.
 There, she became aware of vast social inequalities.